erdc/proteus/proteus/SWFlows/README.md

 ## Getting Started

-These instructions will help you run these tests on your local machine and help you set up a new tests for your specific needs.
+These instructions will help you run these tests on your local machine and help you set up new tests for your specific needs.

 ### Prerequisites

-Each test directory in `/SWFlows/tests/` contains a python file named SWFlows.py.
+Each test directory in `/SWFlows/tests/` contains a python file named SWFlow.py.
 This is the file that sets up a domain, initial conditions and boundary conditions for a specific problem.
 This is the only file that you need to modify to run these tests.

-Each SWFlows.py file has its own set of options to choose which model to run, final run time of the simulation, refinement level of mesh, etc. For example, in `SWFlows/tests/dam_over_bumps`, we see the following set of default options:
+Each SWFlow.py file has its own set of options to choose which model to run, final run time of the simulation, refinement level of mesh, etc. For example, in `SWFlows/tests/dam_over_bumps`, we see the following set of default options: